 What is the total expected cost of operating an LLC in Mississippi?

-Each year, an annual report must be filed, though the cost to renew is No annual fee.
+An annual report must be filed each year, though the renewal cost is No annual fee.

 What is a Professional Limited Liability Company?

 Businesses that require occupational licensing in Mississippi, such as accountants, architects, veterinarians, etc., will want to file for a Professional Limited Liability Company (PLLC) instead of an LLC.
-Filing for a PLLC is very similar to that of an LLC.
+Filing for a PLLC is very similar to filing for an LLC.